pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 The values `1` and `2` are probably `kSpeakerL` resp. `kSpeakerR`.
 The value `3` could be `kSpeakerC`, `kSpeakerLfe` or `kSpeakerS`, but it's hard to say.
-The value `0` (only seen with the mono setup, tenatively `kSpeakerArrMono`) would be some mono channel, either `kSpeakerC` or - following the naming pattern of the Left/Right channels and [confirmed to exist by some random googling](http://convolver.sourceforge.net/vst.html) `kSpeakerM`.
+The value `0` (only seen with the mono setup, tenatively `kSpeakerArrMono`) would be some mono channel, either `kSpeakerC` or of `kSpeakerUndefined` or - following the naming pattern of the Left/Right channels and [confirmed to exist by some random googling](http://convolver.sourceforge.net/vst.html) `kSpeakerM`.